JRL-CARI-CNR-UNIBS/installation/README.md

 ### How to write a README.md

 README files are Markdown files.
 Take a look at [this cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Here-Cheatsheet) for Markdown commands.

+Modern text editors like Sublime Text and VScode allows you to preview Markdown files locally. _see [here](atom.md)_

 ### Ubuntu appearance